moralesresearch/Utilities/System/Welcome.app/Resources/content.en.md

 The Command key (⌘) is left to the spacebar on your keyboard.
 Use it to access shortcuts like ⌘C (Copy) and ⌘V (Paste).

 # Credits
-Credit to helloSystem, FreeBSD, Apple, and the Class of 2023 at IDEA Montopolis CP (for the encouragement and inspiration).
+Credit to helloSystem, FreeBSD, Apple, Sun Microsystems, and the Class of 2023 at IDEA Montopolis CP (for the encouragement and inspiration).

 Students from the Class of 2023: